thriveweb/deking-new/content/services/eco-decking.md

 servicePods:
   - podDescription: >-
-      For many years, DeKing has been one of the top deck builders in the Brisbane, Gold Coast and Sunshine Coast areas.
+      For many years, DeKing has been one of the top deck builders in the Brisbane, Gold Coast, Toowoomba and Lockyer Valley areas.
 EKODEKING, a special division of services at DeKing, now allows us to build the highest quality decks with a variety of environmentally friendly materials.
 Our Eco and recycled decking services present the ultimate eco decking options to meet your lifestyle.
 At DeKing, we believe that you should be able to enjoy the outdoors from your deck without harming the environment.

       ![ekodeking](/images/uploads/logo.png)